Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackagingTypes.md

 ## Deactivate a packaging type

-Under certain circumstances, it may be necessary to deactivate a packaging type temporarily, so that it can not be selected automatically by the system.
+Deactivate a packaging type temporarily, so that it can not be selected automatically by the system.

 #### Prerequisites